How role-play shapes relevance judgment in zero-shot LLM rankers: Experimental setup

 \subsubsection{Dataset}

-We conduct most experiments on the MS MARCO passage ranking dataset~\cite{bajaj2016ms} and use Natural Questions (NQ)~\cite{kwiatkowski-etal-2019-natural} to evaluate generalization.
-Following the setup in Liu et al.~\cite{liu2025large}, We sample 100 queries from the training set, each paired with one relevant document from the human-provided labels and one irrelevant document, both randomly drawn from the top 100 documents retrieved by BM25~\cite{robertson2009probabilistic}.
+We first assess the sensitivity of zero-shot LLM rankers to role-play wordings using the TREC-DL datasets~\cite{craswell2025overview}.
+For activation patching, we primarily utilize MS MARCO~\cite{bajaj2016ms} for relevance judgment tasks, while Natural Questions (NQ)~\cite{kwiatkowski-etal-2019-natural} is used to evaluate generalization.
+Additionally, ranking-specific patching tasks are conducted on TREC-DL.
+Following the patching setup in Liu et al.~\cite{liu2025large}, we sample 100 queries from the training set, each paired with one relevant document from the human-provided labels and one irrelevant document, both randomly drawn from the top 100 documents retrieved by BM25~\cite{robertson2009probabilistic}.
 For pointwise ranking, we use 50 samples with relevant documents and 50 with irrelevant ones.
 For pairwise ranking, we use 50 samples with \textit{Document A} being relevant and 50 samples with \textit{Document A} being irrelevant.
 Each \textit{Document A} is paired with a counter-document (\textit{Document B}) of the opposite relevance.

 For activation patching, we construct 10 positive-negative prompt pairs using non-repeating lexical slots from Table~\ref{tab:lexical_slots}.
 Each prompt pair is applied to all 100 ranking samples, and results are averaged across the 10 pairs for stability.
 This design balances computational efficiency with robustness, with the observation that even a single pair yields qualitatively similar insights.